-Those of you that really love to check out Christmas and holiday lights, you will find the December is the best time to visit San Francisco.
+Those of you who love to check out Christmas and holiday lights, you will find December the best time to visit San Francisco.

 Other displays around the city include department stores right on Union Square, popular personal displays in the Castro & Noe Valley, and the lights around the Civic Center Plaza.
 These are just a few of my favorites.